 some people, but they might be deadly for you!

-So, with thanks to the contributors to the MPD support groups, email friends,
+So, with thanks to the contributors to the MPN support groups, email friends,

 and the many sources of information out there on the web, here’s my compilation

 |Benadryl®(diphenhydramine hydrochloride)||Careful.
 Makes you drowsy100mg of liquid benadryl as soon as an attack begins|